andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

     employee-technical-loc-rst:
       en-US: |
-        Explain:

-        * what changed
+        You are talking to your future self and Ops.

+        What changed?

-        * what might go wrong (risks)
+        What might go wrong?
-        * how to resolve forseen problems
-        * what this change means for the future of this project

-        Target audience is Ops, and future developers, including your future self.
+        What can Ops do to resolve an outage over the weekend?

         This field is a single large reStructuredText blob.
 Go wild.
 Explaining details is good.

+    cs-technical-loc-rst:
+      en-US: |
+        You are talking to a Tier-2 Customer Service Representative.

+        What changed?

+        How does this change interact with the environment?

+        How does this change interact with the user?

+        Assume something *is going wrong*.
+What caused it?
+How can a Customer Service Representative resolve it over the weekend?

+        This field is a single large reStructuredText blob.
+Explaining details is good, but tend toward environmental and human information over API architecture explanations.

+        If the value of ``employee-short-loc-hlist-rst`` is appropriate as-is for this section, you may delete this entire section outright; doing so causes most views to fall back to the value of ``employee-short-loc-hlist-rst`` when this section is requested.

+        If this change is not worth mentioning to Customer Service at all, then delete the body of this section, but retain the section label; doing so will cause the relevant views to *not* auto-fall-back to the text in ``employee-short-loc-hlist-rst``.

     employee-testing-loc-rst:
       en-US: |
         Explain what needs to be tested (new things to test) and/or re-tested (impact requiring regression testing).
 Target audience is QA.

         In addition to informing QA of what to test/re-test, this field also is used by QA as a "diff" to be applied to their official test plans.

         This field is a single large reStructuredText blob.
 Go wild.
 Explaining details is good.

 Generating QA Notes
 ^^^^^^^^^^^^^^^^^^^